When it comes to philanthropy, there’s a lot to learn…and a lot to celebrate.

 Ignite Your Passion for Philanthropy

 Throughout the year, the Community Foundation hosts a variety of events designed to educate, engage and inspire donors like you.
 You’ll discover opportunities to learn more about giving, as well as issues specific to the Atlanta region.
-These events inspire, connect you to the knowledgeable resources of the Foundation and give you the chance to share ideas and experiences with other donors.
 We hope you’ll join us.

 To learn more about these or other upcoming donor events, please contact your philanthropic officer.
 And kindly remember that donor events are open only to fund advisors of the Community Foundation, their families and those with planned gifts.

 To register for an event, please contact:

 Philanthropy Administrative Assistant

 The Chattahoochee River is one of the Atlanta region’s most recognizable and valuable natural resources.
 This lifeblood has great potential for growth as a recreation destination.
 Join us on Saturday, April 27 for an inside peek at plans to turn this gem into a beloved amenity for all Atlantans.

 Walt Ray, the director of the Chattahoochee River Program at The Trust for Public Land, will lead an exclusive walking tour of the river lands near Whittier Mill Park to share how The Trust is rethinking possibilities.
 Learn about the demographics of the river corridor and the future plans to increase access to this beautiful landmark.
 The hour-long walk will be followed by a picnic lunch and continued conversation in Whitter Mill Park.